nuintun/grunt-cmd/README.md

-#CMD transport and deploy with grunt
+#An tools for CMD transport and deploy
 > ######Author: Newton
 > ######Pubdate: 2012-04-12
 ******